 Renovating a Front Yard After Construction

 After construction on the house, the front yard had effectively been wrecked as it had been used as a storage yard for the better part of the year.
 The homeowners took the opportunity to renovate the front landscape.
 They wanted it to be grass-less, biodiversity friendly and most importantly, low-maintenance!
+We used native plants to complement the surviving trees and shrubs and attract pollinators.
 A decorative river-rock swale traversed by a bridgestone were used to add interest and a focal point to the landscape.

 Grass-less Back Yard in Milton

 Tired of mowing the lawn?
 So were these homeowners!
 Although they already had nice gardens, they were looking for a more cohesive design, a grass-less landscape and a solution to the wash out they were experiencing due to the gardens being slightly raised.
 We re-used many of their plants while adding some new ones, stabilised the gardens with Envirolok bags (which will soon be completely vegetated and invisible) and created a stepping stone path in gravel (which also got rid of the pre-existing drainage issues!).